 3. Prioritize video content

 “A static ad strategy won’t cut it anymore,” says Hughes.
-Instead, she suggests marketers focus on creating dynamic video content, including user-generated content videos, or UGC (more on this below).
+Instead, she suggests marketers focus on creating dynamic video content.

 “Tools like Canva and Meta’s generative AI video advertising can help transform still images into engaging motion assets, making your ads more captivating,” she adds.

-Pro tip: Instagram video ads have an average completion rate of 75%, indicating that users are more likely to watch these ads in full compared to static Instagram posts.
-With the platform shifting towards short-form content, Instagram ad formats like Reels and Stories can lead to higher brand recall and influence purchasing decisions, according to Hughes.
+Pro tip: With the platform shifting towards short-form content, Instagram ad formats like Reels and Stories can lead to higher brand recall and influence purchasing decisions, according to Hughes.

 4. Split-test your ads

 It’s hard to pinpoint the perfect Instagram ad design from scratch.
-What may have worked for other SMM channels could fail on this particular platform.
+What may have worked for other social media marketing (SMM) channels could fail on this particular platform.

 That’s why it’s best to split or A/B test several ad designs simultaneously to see which one gets the most clicks.